supermemoryai/supermemory/README.md

 #### `apps/extension`: Chrome extension

-The chrome extension is one of the most important part of the setup, but is not required.This is to easily add pages to your memory.
+The chrome extension is one of the most important part of the setup, but is not required.
+This is to easily add pages to your memory.

 ![Chrome extension preview](https://i.dhr.wtf/r/Clipboard_Apr_14,_2024_at_3.54 PM.png)